MichaelMaiii/AIGC-Brain/README.md

 ## Exploring the Frontier of AI and Neuroscience 🚀

-Over the past year, the AI4Neuro field has witnessed numerous groundbreaking and exciting developments in brain decoding research.
-Meanwhile, brain encoding efforts are also gaining momentum and deserve close attention.
+Over the past year, the **AI4Neuro** field has witnessed numerous groundbreaking and exciting progress in **Brain Decoding** research.
+Meanwhile, **Brain Encoding**, which aims to model and uncover the brain’s intrinsic mechanisms, is rapidly advancing and holds great promise for deepening our understanding of cognitive processes and neural dynamics.

-We are committed to curating and updating the latest advancements in this vibrant domain.
+We are committed to curating and updating the latest advancements in **AI4Neuro** domain.
 Together, let’s harness the power of AI to unlock the mysteries of neuroscience! 🧠✨

 Stay tuned for continuous updates and contributions to this evolving field! 🌟